seorush-ab/shopkeeper-extender/README.txt

 - Product Categories Grid
 - Social Media Profiles

-**Widgets:**
-- Social Media Profiles

-**Features:**
-- Adds 'Social Media' section in Customizer for social media profiles management
-- Adds header image option for product categories

 == Changelog ==

+= 1.4 =
+- Addds: the 'Social Media' section in Customizer allowing for easy management of links to social media profiles.
+The icons can be turned on/off in the Top Bar, the footer or displayed in pages using the Gutenberg Block or the WPBakery Page Builder element (functionality transferred from the theme).
+- Addds: Theme-specific Gutenberg Blocks: Image Slider, Banner, Posts Grid, Product Categories Grid, Portfolio, Social Media Icons (functionality transferred from the theme).
+- Adds: Theme-specific WPBakery Page Builder elements: Slider, Banner, Posts Slider, Product Categories Grid, Social Media profiles (functionality transferred from the theme).

 = 1.3.4 =
 - WordPress 5.1 compatibility improvements